DillionLeeL/word-generator/README.md

 #wordgenerator.py

-Simple program to split words at their vowels and generate random combinations of these parts.
+Program to split words at their vowels and generate random combinations of these parts.
 Good for creative writing, placeholder names, brainstorming.
 ****************************************************
 Input: text file of sample words, newline delimited